By Santi, Head Van Engineer, January 19, 2026

 Buyer intent and common pitfalls

-Buyers come to this process with three main goals: avoid expensive surprises, confirm honest maintenance, and get a reliable platform for years of adventure.
-Common pitfalls include trusting a polished interior without checking under the insulation, accepting generic service receipts at face value, and skipping a frame-focused inspection.
-One quick anecdote: a buyer once passed on a van because a loose trim panel revealed a long-ignored leak, which saved them thousands.
-If you want a shorter companion piece, see The Official Checklist for Buying a Used Van for a printable starter list.
+Buyers come to this process with three main goals: avoid costly shocks, confirm honest upkeep, and get a reliable platform for years of adventure.
+Common pitfalls include trusting a shiny inside without checking under the insulation, accepting basic service receipts at face value, and skipping a frame-focused inspection.

 How Sprinter-specific systems differ from other RV chassis